Decron/Whitebox-Code-GPT/README.md

 custodian: If you are interested in becoming a custodian, open an issue for the language or framework you wish to claim, and begin preparing your assistant.
 In the issue, comment links to chat instances that demonstrate effectiveness of the assistant.
 Once you are granted access, duplicate the template folder and configure the files within to reflect the state of your assistant.<br>

 admin: Once the assistant is complete and a link is provided, the admin will update the directory in this file to include the new assistant.
-The admin will then issue and close a pull request to update the main branch with the new model.<br>
+The admin will then close the pull request to update the main branch with the new model.<br>

 revoking custodianship: If a custodian wishes to forfeit custodianship of an assistant, we ask that they participate in finding a suitable replacement.
 Once found, we will grant them access and update the directory to reflect the change of ownership.<br>